thatoddmailbox/lsusbtree/README.md

 # lsusbtree
-A tool that prints out your USB devices in a tree format.
+A tool that prints out your USB devices (including manufacturer and product info) in a tree format.
 Only supports Linux.
+Think of it like `lsusb -t`, but useful.